jsbnr/nr-terraform-cloud-drop-rules/readme.md

-# New Relic Terraform Fidelity Controlled Control Cloud Based Drop Rules
+# New Relic Control - Terraform Cloud Based Drop Rules
 This demo terraform extends the [Fidelity Controlled Drop Rules demo](https://github.com/jsbnr/nr-terraform-fidelity-drop-rules) to support New Relic control cloud rules.
 Whilst there is currently no NR provider the [generic graphQL](https://registry.terraform.io/providers/sullivtr/graphql/latest/docs) provider can be used as temporary solution.

 This example shows a number of solutions.
 First it shows how you can use the legacy provider or the graphQL provider to drive rule creation.
 You may comment out the relevant provider call in the module to decide which is used, you can even run both simultaneously.
 Note that in this mode you must provide a different NRQL syntax for the cloud rule.
 For example: